-Taylor Swift Katy Perry Friendship Timeline
+The Complete History of Katy Perry & Taylor Swift's Complicated Friendship

 OCTOBER 2009: BIRTHDAY BESTIES

-As any good friend would, Perry threw Swift an epic birthday party.
+Swift attended Perry’s birthday bash that year, and by all accounts, it was epic.
 She was very, very grateful and tweeted out her appreciation.

 JANUARY 2010: REUNITED AND IT FEELS SO GOOD